lucaswoj/mllama/README.md

 # Mllama

 Mllama is an Ollama-compatible server powered by MLX.
-It leverages uses the same codebase as LM Studio, `lmstudio-ai/mlx-engine`, to serve powerful machine learning models performantly on Apple Silicon.
+It leverages uses LM Studio's [`lmstudio-ai/mlx-engine`](https://github.com/lmstudio-ai/mlx-engine) to performatly serve LLM models on Apple Silicon to Ollama compatible clients.

 ## Features